Gibberlings3/EndlessBG1/c#endlessbg1/readme.c#endlessbg1.english.txt

 Version 17:
 -Korlasz' Crypt in BG1: NPCs should use their SoD scripts while inside the crypt.
 -Duke Jannath should not ask for the tomes if Imoen already gave them to her.
+-More cleanup after Sarevok: Delthyr in ThreeOldKegs, Sorrel in NBaldursGate.
--Journal entries that make no more sense after Sarevok was defeated should be closed or erased (ork in progress).
+-Journal entries that make no more sense after Sarevok was defeated should be closed or erased (work in progress).

 Version 16:
 -(BGT) Corrected wrong value for "start_bg1end_sod_cutscene" (by Ychap).